omnixtar/omnixtar.github.io/why/index.md

 ## Why Omni*Web?

 - [HPBKL Hash of Public Key License](../HPBKL.md)
+  - HPBKL is a software and data license in compliance to "separation of disclosure and royalties" .... ([click for full text](../HPBKL.md))

 - *Because MMAGA made USD 1.8 trillion in 2024, but you do not get a dime from their profits.*